-WASHINGTON (AP) -- The government reports on the U.S. current account trade deficit for the October-December quarter.
+WASHINGTON (AP) -- The government reports on the U.S. current account trade deficit for the January-March quarter.
 The report will be released at 8:30 a.m.
-Eastern time Wednesday.
+Eastern on Wednesday.

-Two trends have helped narrow the gap in the past several years.
-First, the U.S. has benefited from an oil and gas boom, mostly because new drilling technologies have made it feasible to drill for oil and gas in states such as North Dakota and Pennsylvania.
+Two principal trends have narrowed the deficit in the past four years.
+First, the U.S. has benefited from an oil and gas boom, mostly because new drilling technologies have made it feasible to drill for oil and gas in states such as North Dakota, New York and Pennsylvania.

 That's pushed down the trade deficit by boosting petroleum exports and lowering oil imports.
-The trade gap fell to a four-year low in November.
-It has widened slightly since then.
+Petroleum exports reached a record high last year, while imports dropped by nearly 11 percent.

 - Politics & Government